botworld-wiki/beatburger.github.io/index.md

 layout: default
 title: Botworld Community Wiki
 description: All the best the Botworld Adventure community has to offer to help you progress through this awesome game !
-Robopedia, Guides, Maps etc.
+Robopedia, Guides, Maps, and more...

 ---